arcanis/clipanion/README.md

     .directory(require.context(`./commands`, true, /\.js$/));
 ```

-However, in such a case it is advised to do the following, so that you can use your code without having to compile it through Webpack:
+However, in such a case it is advised to do the following, so that you can use your code without having to compile it through Webpack (useful if you want to dev your application using babel-node or similar):

 ```js
 typeof IS_WEBPACK === `undefined` && concierge